 Elevation: 7,610 ft

 The mountain has great bulk, with most of its mile plus length being nearly summit height.
-As such, the high point is not easily determined.
-However, one of the two large, pointed granite boulders on the north end of the ridge is the true summit, just before the drop-off to the source of Schwar and Martin creeks.
+As such, the high point is not easy to determine.
+However, one of the two large, pointed granite boulders on the north end of the ridge is the true summit, just before the drop-off to the source of Schwar and Martin Creeks.

 The northern cirque falls into a beautiful subalpine meadow that is the source of Marten Creek.
 The east side falls into a large basin with springs and small meadows that are the source to Goat Creek.
 The southeast aspect shares the large northern basin on the north side of Elk Mountain, forming the headwaters of Running Creek.
 While the mountain drops off several thousand feet to the lower elevations of these basins, the summit area rises about 600 to about 1,200 feet from the upper basins.

-All the mountains in this area are formed in unusually decomposed granite that gives the ground a white powder-texture with very little soil development.
+All of the mountains in this area are formed in unusually decomposed granite that gives the ground a white-powder texture with very little soil development.
 Large irregular boulders are scattered along these powdery ridges and summit areas.
 Often these boulders are the highest points, as is the case with Bilk Mountain.

 Access and Route, Class 1+

 Access the trailhead from the Magruder Corridor and the Elk Mountain Road.
 Hike an easy 4 miles from the trailhead at Elk Mountain to the long summit of Bilk Mountain.
-Overall, the path is fairly level with a climb of about 500 vertical feet over the first mile to Elk Mountain and, after a long gradual descent, another similar climb up the southeast ridge to the summit of Bilk.
-Again, the actual summit is not very clear, but one of the two large rocks on the northwest end of the ridge is the true high point.
+Overall, the path is fairly level with a climb of about 500 vertical feet over the first mile to Elk Mountain and, after a long gradual descent, another similar climb up the Southeast Ridge to the summit of Bilk Mountain.
+The actual summit is not very clear, but one of the two large rocks on the northwest end of the ridge is the high point.